codedeviate/aicollection/Writerside/topics/Go-Tools-Cert-info.md

 		Chain:      certs,
 	}, nil
 }

 ```

 ---

 #### 3. `utils/utils.go`
-This module contains utility functions for formatting certificate data.
+This module can contains utility functions for formatting certificate data.
 For now, we will keep it minimal.

 ```go
 package utils

 // No utility functions for this example, but you could add functions
 // like chain formatting or date comparison here.

 ```

 ---